Queuni/Match3-Core/README.md

 - Correct the docstring to match the actual behavior of the function

 - Handle timeout gracefully and return a clear error to the caller

+- Bump dependency to get the security fix for the reported CVE